Querijn/Minesweeper/README.md

 # Minesweeper

 A game of minesweeper made with Phaser and SlickUI.
-Made for a job interview.
+Made for a job interview within a weekend, meeting all requirements and bonuses.
+All the requirements and bonuses are copied directly from the assignment PDF.

+This is my first time working with Phaser.
+It surely has some options for improvements (use of groups, scaling by those instead), but due to the limited time and the fact I did not know about them beforehand I could not insert them.

+Post-mortem: I kind of like Phaser, but rather dislike SlickUI.

 ## Requirements

-[x] Playable on both Desktop & Mobile browsers
+- Playable on both Desktop & Mobile browsers

-[x] 9x9 grid
+- 9x9 grid

-[x] 10 mines
+- 10 mines

-[x] Left click to clear a tile
+- Left click to clear a tile

-[x] Right click to flag a tile as a bomb
+- Right click to flag a tile as a bomb

-[x] When there are no tiles left that are not bombs, tell the player they won
+- When there are no tiles left that are not bombs, tell the player they won

-[x] When the player clears a tile that is a bomb, tell the player they lost
+- When the player clears a tile that is a bomb, tell the player they lost

 ## Bonuses

-[x] Different grid sizes (either user selectable, or some premade choices)
+- Different grid sizes (either user selectable, or some premade choices)

-[x] Different mine counts, with a max of number of tiles/3.
+- Different mine counts, with a max of number of tiles/3.
 Play the game to determine what feels best here.

-[ ] Stretch Goal: Build a simple “bot” that auto plays the game
+- Stretch Goal: Build a simple “bot” that auto plays the game

 ## I am judged on